Exvist HDMI Encoder: Device Manager Setup & Configuration Guide

 4. Recovery Options: The device manager likely provides a more robust and controlled environment for firmware upgrades.
 If a firmware upgrade through the device manager fails or causes the unit to become non-functional, there may be additional recovery options available through the same or specified device manager interface.
 This could potentially mitigate the consequences of a failed upgrade and provide a pathway to restore the encoder's functionality.

-You can read more about Failure of Detection or Upgrading.
+You can read more about FAQs: Failure of Detection or Upgrading.

 Video Tutorial(Old Hardware)